fenbf/playground-cpp17utils/markdowns/welcome.md

 The naive approach might be `O(n*m)` (where `n` is the length of the whole string, `m` is the length of the pattern).

 But there are much better alternatives.
-For example Bayer-Moore with the complexity of `O(n+m)`.
+For example Boyer-Moore with the complexity of `O(n+m)`.

 C++17 updated `std::search` algorithm in two ways: